pjgpetecodes/rpirobot/workshop/11-create-blazor-app.md

 # Create the Blazor App #

-- On your local machine, open and command prompt, navigate to your root directory and create a Hosted Blazor WASM app with;
+- On your local machine, open a command prompt, navigate to your root directory and create a Hosted Blazor WASM app with;

     ```
     dotnet new blazorwasm --hosted -o robot_web